Graceworks House

 Before The Breaking

-For most of her career, Rumbidzai was fluent in languages most people have never heard of: Java, Python, SQL, YAML, Bash, Ruby, Rust, and Groovy - types of languages that keep systems running, databases communicating, and entire tech infrastructures standing without relying on human intervention.
-She was genuinely skilled at this, building things, solving problems that had no clear solution, and being the kind of person a team could depend on.
+For most of her career, Rumbidzai has been fluent in languages most people have never even heard of.
+Java, Python, SQL, YAML, Bash, Ruby, Rust, and Groovy.
+These are the kinds of languages that keep systems running, allow databases to communicate, and hold entire tech infrastructures together behind the scenes.

 The Wilderness Season